0x530c/0x530c.github.io/docs/dev/api.md

 # API Reference

-We provide some HTTP APIs to remotely control the behavior of CatScript.
+We provide some HTTP APIs to remotely control CatScript.

 ::: tip
 The base URL for these APIs is http://deviceIP:5000.